 No-one guessed THEY complied with THEM.
 Yet THEY told YOU that YOU was a free agent with FREE will.

 Obsessed with survival, the image tried in vain to re-assert itself, to re-confirm its existence and meaning, assumed or otherwise.
-In the place where the real met the unreal the image was left for dead.
+But in the place where the real met the unreal the image had been left for dead.

 In the space of time, everything was synchronous with everything else.
 Every word bounced off every other word, yet whatever meanings or implications attached were ancillary to their effects as they took place within the space of time.